ichiin/100-days-of-code/r1-log.md

 Fixed a bug which disabled Material UI Grid system.
 Somehow I added a div element right BEFORE the first container which messed everything up.
 Cleaned up unused files, imports and formated the code nicely.
 Tomorrow I need to clean and rethink the database conception as well as start thinking about a minimalist layout.

+### R1D5

+Redid the database conception.
+Not sure if I should add a different collection for the comments or add it in the post collection.
+Still going with mongo for learning purposes.
+Starting making the back end RESTful.